core-explorer/blog/_posts/2025-06-09-snapshot-analysis-for-modern-c++.md

 5. The stdlibc++ and libc++ libraries are binary compatible between release builds and debug builds and across all variations of hardening
 6. Current debuggers and tools load all binaries contained in a core dump and their debug information and then stop.
 But we can just load more.
 6. We can look up the methods we need in the debug binaries, decompile them from there and apply them in the core dump from the release binary
-7. Create a new binary, a unit test for example, that implements a templated, free-standing `get_if` method for _CrappyTaggedUnion_ and free-standing `begin` and `end` _WeirdSparseContainer_
+7. Create a new binary, a unit test for example, that implements a templated, free-standing `get_if` method for _CrappyTaggedUnion_ and free-standing `begin` and `end` for _WeirdSparseContainer_
 8. Load a debug build for the binary and now the tool understands _CrappyTaggedUnion_ and _WeirdSparseContainer_
 9. We have effectively turned machine code+debug information into a tooling extension language for role the currently filled by Python pretty printers and Natvis XML.
 10. Which would be horrible to write by hand, but our favorite compilers can generate it for us from C++ code.